marcosamz/vaadin-ckeditor/VaadinCKEditor/README.txt

 File: VaadinCKEditor/README.txt
-Last updated: 29 September 2011
+Last updated: 2 October 2011

   USING CKEDITOR FOR VAADIN IN YOUR APPLICATION
   =============================================